-Participation and Film Responses (1400 words, 100 POINTS)
+Participation and Film Responses (100 POINTS)

 Note: Being present in the class is more than just sitting at your desk.
 I expect students to be active participants in the class discussion.
-Asking questions is also important.
 We all learn from each other.
 The more we converse, the more we will all learn.

-\\Film Responses: Students must post a reaction to the film screened in the evening before the next day's class.
+\\Film Responses: Students must post a reaction to the Tuesday night screening of the film before Wednesday's class.
 This should not be merely a summary of the film or your opinion of the film.
 Use this space to raise questions or put forth an interpretive argument.
-You must do these for at least 7 of the films we watch in class.
-The response should be 200 words.
+You must do these for at least 10 of the films we watch in class.
+The response should be about 200-250 words.

-Formal Aspects Responses (1000 words, 200 POINTS)
+Formal Aspects Responses (500 words, 100 POINTS)

-During weeks 1-3, you will write two 500-word responses to two of the four formal aspect films we screen in class (The Cabinet of Dr. Caligari, Days of Heaven, Cleo from 5 to 7, and Vivre sa vie).
+During weeks 2-5, you will write two 250-word responses to the two of the four films we screen in class.
 Your response must focus on the particular formal aspect discussed in relation to the film in class (editing, mise-en-scène, cinematography, or sound).
 Describe and interpret the technique and function of the formal aspect by focusing on a single scene.
 These short responses must be written before class the Friday after the Tuesday screenings.
 To receive full credit, these responses should have a clear thesis and supporting examples.